 Rosemary Ranch Salmon

-If you’re looking for a baked salmon recipe, this one is so easy and so delicious!
+This Rosemary Ranch Salmon is delicious!
+The combo of the flavors creates a tender and savory sauce that is out of this world.
+If you’re looking for a baked salmon recipe, this seafood dinner is so easy and so delicious!

 When my son was 15 months old he was sitting on my lap and headbutted me so hard that he broke my nose.
 It was undeniably broken.